Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms

 \subsection{Two typical PCGS algorithms}

 In this subsection, we present two well-known and typical PCGS algorithms.
 One is a right-preconditioned system, although this is not always recognized, and the other is a left-preconditioned system.
-For each of these algorithms, we examine the structure of the Krylov subspace and the solution vector.
+For each of these algorithms, we examine the mathematical structure with respect to and in connection with the Krylov subspace and the solution vector.